Mr4k/mr4k.github.io/projects/lightbox.md

 	<img src="/lightbox.png">
 </p>

 **Lightbox is a basic extendable raytracer I wrote with python.** Most of the work was done over two days.
-You can check it out here on my [github](https://github.com/Mr4k/lightbox).
+If you are interested feel free to check it out on my [github](https://github.com/Mr4k/lightbox).
 <br>
 **Structure Lightbox breaks down everything into components as follows**:
 <br>